-Daisy Rock makes guitars for girls!
+Daisy Rock makes some of the best guitars for girls.
 You may be wondering why a girl starting out on acoustic guitar would need anything different than a boy.
 There’s no reason a girl couldn’t choose any of the guitars above as a first guitar if she wanted.
 But there are also a couple of reasons Daisy Rock might be the perfect acoustic guitar starter pack for girls.

 For some girls, a full-size acoustic guitar is too unmanageable.
 Daisy Rock’s guitars are slightly smaller, and have slimmer necks, which make more comfortable and easier to play for small people with little hands.

 Daisy Rock guitars also look like girly guitars.
 Remember, inspiration is super important for newbie guitarists.
 If a young girl loves her guitar, she is more likely to pick it up and play.

 There’s a lot of positive praise not only for the look of these guitars but also the sound.
 Many parents seem to appreciate an instrument that can get their daughters interested in music.